Mauricio-IRV/Computer-Security-CS338/bandit.md

-Note: I sometimes switched from second to third person throughout this assignment, so I'd like to apologize about that from a readers perspective before hand.
+Note: As a heads up I'd like to forwarn that at times I switched from second to third person throughout this assignment.

 ## Bandit Level 0 -> 1